Passio/passio.github.io/Partner/cts.md

-We will use one data object that will be sent from ParaScope on driver pick up and perform events.
+We will use two data objects
+Assignment Data Object: Will be sent from ParaScope on driver login, service start, break start, break end, service stop and pick up/perform events.
+GPS Data Object: Will be sent from ParaScope every 30 seconds

+### GPS Information
+GPS was added to the spec on 2023-09-05.
+It serves mostly as a keep-alive packet for Passio to keep the device considered online, which is a critical element in dispatcher managment tools.
+It also enables a second GPS data source in Passio Navigator and enables future solutions where CTS could be primary GPS data source.

 ## Block Assignment lifecycle